 What are the issues behind women bishops vote?

-The Church of England has voted to give final approval to legislation allowing women to become bishops, bringing to a head decades of wrangling over the issue.
+The Church of England on Monday is expected to adopt legislation allowing women to become bishops, bringing to a head decades of wrangling over the issue.

 What is at the heart of the controversy?